-If you are involved in a car accident in Vancouver or elsewhere in British Columbia – even if you suffer what appear to be only minor injuries – you have the right to file a claim with the Insurance Corporation of British Columbia, or ICBC.
+If you are involved in a car accident or truck wreck Vancouver or elsewhere in British Columbia – even if you suffer what appear to be only minor injuries, such as a shoulder injury – you have the right to file a claim with the Insurance Corporation of British Columbia, or ICBC.

 Many people wrongfully assume that they cannot obtain an ICBC settlement if their injuries are minor.
 The truth is that it is your best interest to seek medical care, file an ICBC claim and hire a lawyer in nearly all situations where the accident was not your fault.